23 | Artist profile: Sandy Simon

 The details are what make them sing: nichrome wire handles that arc gracefully from rim to shoulder.
 Subtle alterations—cutting, piercing, the occasional addition of seeds or thread.
 And then there are the lids.

-Recently, Sandy began using acorns as "pick ups" for her lids, replacing the Peruvian "lucky seeds" she'd used before.
-(She roasts them first to prevent any unfortunate sprouting or rotting—always the pragmatist.)
-There's something poetic about it.
+Recently, Sandy began using acorns and Peruvian "lucky seeds" as "pick ups" for her lids, There's something poetic about it.
 As Master Mingtong Gu said, "The acorn is where the oak sleeps."
 A small detail that connects the piece to cycles of growth, potential, earth.

 Made to Be Used